 Pamplemousse 8A ( V10)

-This line is among the most unique rock features in one of the most beautiful places on earth.
+This line is among the most unique rock features in one of the most beautiful rock climbing areas.
 Spiral rock layers with small crimps and a little pinch in a overhanging wall, make this climb one of my favorites.
 David Firnenburg easily flashed it and showed me how it’s done.
 First I did every move separately and felt really confident.
 I decided to give it a try and surprised myself by sending it in my third try already.
 It may not be the hardest of it’s grade, but in my view one of the nicest.

 Entwash 8A/+ (V11/12)